Coderbeep/obsidian-docs/en/Plugins/Graph view.md

 This section controls what nodes to show in the graph.

 - **Search files** lets you filter notes based on a search query.
-To learn about how you can write more advanced search queries, refer to [[Search]].
+To learn about how you can write more advanced search queries, refer to [[en/Plugins/Search]].
 - **Tags** toggles whether to show tags in the graph.
 - **Attachments** toggles whether to show attachments in the graph.
 - **Existing files only** toggles whether to show notes that exists in your vault.
 Since a note doesn't need to exist to link to it, this can help reduce limit your graph to notes that you actually have in your vault.